Rylank19/Best-Neighborhood-in-Pittsburgh/.ipynb_checkpoints/README-checkpoint.md

 # Team Name: Team Safety
+> This Repository holds analysis of pittsburgh neighborhoods to see which one is "best" by our metric, which is safest.
+Individual metric analysis is in the folders of each metric, and the final analysis is in the main page.
 ## Marlon Lugo, Evan Chen, Rylan Kauffman
 ## Group Number: 36

 ## We plan to look into the safety of a neighborhood to determine what the best neighborhood in Pittsburgh is